 Overhead Position

 This is the fourth welding position.
-It is performed from the underside of the joint area.
+You perform it from the underside of the joint area.
 The overhead welding position is the most difficult.
 In this position, the metal deposited at the joint tends to sag on the plate, resulting in a bead with a higher crown.
-This can be prevented by applying a small molten puddle to the joint.
-And if the weld puddle is too large, the flame should take off for a few moments to cool the molten metal.

 What is G6 Welding Position?